Kerry-Joseph/Freedex/README.md

 ## Technology used in development
 React.js | HTML/JSX | SCSS | Tailwind CSS | third party api (FreeToGame API)

-## Current Issues
+## Known Issues
-- The index will automatically scroll to the top on smaller screens
+- The index will automatically scroll to the top on smaller screens.
-- On some devices require multiple clicks to open the game information
+- Some devices may require multiple clicks to open the game information display.

 # [**Go to Freedex**](https://freedex.netlify.app/)